Un(der)banked Supplement Sample Notes

 The universe for the Un(der)banked Supplement includes all households interviewed in the respective month's basic CPS survey.
 The survey is conducted at the household level and questions were asked as appropriate.

-The sample weights HWTSUPP and WTSUPP are available for researchers analyzing Un(der)banked Supplement variables at the household level and person level, respectively.
-HWTSUPP and WTSUPP differ from the basic monthly sample weights due to the existence of non-response households within the Un(der)banked Supplement.
+The sample weights UBSUPPWTH and UBSUPPWT are available for researchers analyzing Un(der)banked Supplement variables at the household level and person level, respectively.
+UBSUPPWTH and UBSUPPWT differ from the basic monthly sample weights due to the existence of non-response households within the Un(der)banked Supplement.